4TUResearchData/djehuty/README.md

 djehuty
 =========

-This Python package provides the repository system for 4TU.ResearchData.
+This Python package provides the repository system for 4TU.ResearchData and Nikhef.

 ## Develop